yasamoka/db-pool/book/src/README.md

 ## Motivation

-When running tests against database-tied services, a test database is generally used.
-However, this comes with its own set of drawbacks:
+When running tests against a database-tied service, such as a web server, a test database is generally used.
+However, this comes with its own set of difficulties:

 1) The database has to be either (a) dropped and re-created or (b) cleaned before every test.
 2) Tests have to run serially in order to avoid cross-contamination.

-This incurs setup requirements and performance issues when running tests serially:
+This leads to several issues when running tests serially:

 - Test setup and teardown is now required.
 - Dropping and creating a database from scratch can be expensive.
 - Cleaning a database instead of dropping and re-creating one requires careful execution of dialect-specific statements.

-When moving to parallel execution of tests, even more issues surface:
+When switching to parallel execution of tests, even more difficulties arise:

 - Creating and dropping a database for each test can be expensive.
 - Sharing temporary databases across tests requires: